provideplatform/provide-abap/postman/PROUBC-POSTMAN.md

 You can download Postman from https://www.postman.com/downloads/

 ## Overview
-Following the initial install and configuration of proUBC, you can use this API test suite along with PRVD CLI and shuttle to configure and test PRVD tenants as well as PRVD tenant's baseline protocol messages and object status updates
+Following the initial install and configuration of proUBC, you can use this API test suite along with PRVD CLI to configure and test PRVD tenants as well as PRVD tenant's baseline protocol messages and object status updates.
+Many of these activities are more easily done via [Shuttle](https://shuttle.provide.services).
+Shuttle uses this same API for the SAP user unboarding - nonetheless both ways produce the same result!

 It is assumed you will test this API on SAP system with basic authentication, typically in an on-premise environment